-Lone Phoenix Tattoos – Lone phoenix tattoos are tattoos with the bird appearing by itself.
-Sounds simple but this magnificent creature can occupy all of your back skin and look absolutely stunning.
-It’s the choice of phoenix tattoos that will make or break the use of this tattoo in large scale.
+Lone phoenix tattoos are tattoos with the bird appearing by itself.
+It sounds simple, but this magnificent creature can occupy all of your back skin and look stunning.
+The design of the Phoenix can make or break this tattoo on a large scale.

-Phoenix on Fire Tattoos – Phoenix on Fire Tattoos is an illustrations of one of the steps that the phoenix goes through in the process of rebirth.
+Phoenix on Fire Tattoos is an illustration of one of the steps that the Phoenix goes through in the process of rebirth.
 It must reduce itself to ashes before it can be reborn.
-The Phoenix is also known as the firebird in some cultures because of its need to burst into flames to begin the process of rebirth.
-Phoenix on Fire tattoos could represent the ending of one phase and the beginning of another.
-If this is your choice in phoenix tattoos, consider the amount of skin coverage.
+The Phoenix is also known as the fire-bird because it needs to burst into flames to begin the rebirth process.
+It could also represent the ending of one phase and the beginning of another.

-Greek Phoenix Tattoos – Greek phoenix tattoos would most likely be seen in red and gold.
-This is because historically they have been described to be most like an eagle in size and physical qualities with gold and red feathers; mostly red.
-The Greeks however, are also responsible for the illustrations we see of the Phoenix with feathers of a Peacock; very popular these days.
+Greek phoenix tattoos would most likely be seen in red and gold.
+Historically, they have been described to be almost like an eagle in size and physical qualities with gold and red feathers, mostly red.
+However, the Greeks are also responsible for the illustrations we see of the Phoenix with feathers of a Peacock, which is very popular these days.

-Roman Phoenix Tattoos – Roman phoenix tattoos are a little difficult to describe.
-Using the description by the ancient poet Claudius will give us a better visual.
-While he does not describe the Phoenix in great detail (so take liberties here) he does describe the way in which the Phoenix requests to start the rebirthing process; which by the way would make great Phoenix tattoos.
-The Romans believed the Phoenix made its nest in the branches of an oak or on the top of a palm tree.
+Roman phoenix tattoos are a little difficult to describe.
+The Romans believed the Phoenix made its nest on the top of an oak or palm tree.
 Claudius describes that once that nest is made, the Phoenix calls upon the sun for fire.
-The sun replies by shooting a bolt of sun to the Phoenix head, igniting and starting the re-birthing process.
+The sun replies by shooting a bolt of light to the Phoenix head, igniting, and starting the re-birthing process.
 This roman concept of rebirth makes a great tattoo design.

-Egyptian Phoenix Tattoos – Egyptian phoenix tattoos should be illustrated with a bird more closely resembling a heron or stork if realistic Egyptian style is desired.
-Egyptian phoenix tattoos would hold special meaning if inked with the Sun or Sun God Ra with who this bird is closely aligned.
+Egyptian phoenix should be illustrated with a bird that resembles a heron or stork if realistic Egyptian style is desired.
+It holds a special meaning if inked with the Sun or Sun God Ra with who this bird is closely aligned.

 Phoenix Tattoo Designs